In a time of ancient Gods, Warlords, and Kings, a land in turmoil cried out for a hero. She was Xena, a mighty princess forged in the heat of battle.

 - Melanie Rawn tackles this head on in her Exiles series, set in a matriarchal society where women are the dominant gender ó the rulers, leaders, the soldiers.
 Men are to be cosseted and cared for, submissive to their wives and so forth.

-- The first of Melisa Michaels's Skyrider novels, Skirmish, was republished by a house that specializes in FemLit.
-Whether merely starring a two-fisted Action Girl space pilot really qualifies is a matter for debate.
+- The first of Melisa Michaels's Skyrider novels, Skirmish, starred a two-fisted Action Girl space pilot.
+(Republished by a house that specializes in FemLit)

 - Emma Bull's books usually have strong female protagonists (e.g. rock musician Eddi McCandry in War for the Oaks).